 Why do I want this?
 (Is it for me or is it for someone else?
 Is it because society deems it important?)

-If you can answer that question, and the answer you get is a big “YES I WANT TO DO THIS,” that speaks up from your internal and instinctual desire for health and wellness, and not from vanity, outside pressure, or social agreements, then, and only then, should you start to seek out the support, guidance and protocols to instil this newly desired behaviour.
+If you can answer that question, and the answer you get is a big “YES I WANT TO DO THIS,” that speaks up from your internal and instinctual biological desire for health and wellness, and not from vanity, outside pressure, or social agreements, then, and only then, should you start to seek out the support, guidance and protocols to instill this newly desired behaviour.